 | High-end full gut | $100,000+ | Custom cabinetry, major wall changes, premium appliances, stone, new windows or doors, deeper mechanical work |

 The lower numbers usually keep the room where it is.
-The higher numbers start changing walls, systems, and adjacent rooms.
+The higher numbers start changing walls, systems, and the rooms next door.

 The Wall Is the First Expensive Question

+The smarter ranch kitchen remodel opens the right part of the wall, so light and movement improve without losing every useful storage surface.
 Illustration by ArchitectureCourses.org.
-The smarter ranch kitchen remodel opens the right part of the wall so light and movement improve without losing every useful storage surface.

 A ranch kitchen wall can be cheap trim work, or it can be the line that carries the whole ceiling.

 Do not price “open concept” as if every wall is the same.
 A short non-bearing partition may come out with patching, electrical cleanup, and floor repair.
 A bearing wall can need temporary support, a beam, posts or point loads, ceiling repair, permits, and sometimes engineering.
-The beam may be hidden, or it may sit below the ceiling and change the whole look of the room.
+The beam might hide in the ceiling, or it might sit below it and change how the whole room reads.

-The expensive mistake is approving the kitchen layout before knowing what the wall does.
-If the cabinets, island, lighting, and flooring are designed around a wall opening that later needs a visible beam or post, the drawing starts over.
-That is wasted money before demolition even gets interesting.
+The expensive mistake is approving the kitchen layout before anyone knows what the wall does.
+Design the cabinets, island, lighting, and flooring around an opening that later needs a visible beam or post, and the drawing starts over — money spent before demolition even begins.

 Before removing a kitchen wall, read how to tell if a wall is load-bearing in a single-story house.
 For the broader structural difference, see load-bearing vs non-load-bearing walls.